Is mausoleum entombment more expensive than ground burial?

 Can we plant a tree on our family lot?

 The cemetery is responsible for all plantings.
 We do accommodate tree requests, at our expense, if we believe the beauty of the area would be enhanced with a planting, and provided there is sufficient room.
+We also offer living tree urns with cremated remains at all our cemeteries.

 Can we dig our own grave to avoid the charge for opening and closing?